bcgsc/mavis/docs/source/about.rst

 +++++++++++++++++++++++++

 In addition to the python package dependencies, MAVIS also requires an aligner to be installed.
-Currently the only aligners supported are :term:`blat` and :term:`bwa mem`.
+Currently the only aligners supported are :term:`blat` and :term:`bwa mem <bwa>`.
 For MAVIS to run successfully the aligner must be installed and accessible on the path.
 If you have a non-std install you may find it useful to edit the PATH environment variable.
 For example

 .. code:: bash

     export PATH=/path/to/directory/containing/blat/binary:$PATH

 :term:`Blat <blat>` is the default aligner.
-To configure MAVIS to use :term:`bwa mem` as a default instead, use the :ref:`MAVIS environment variables <config-environment>`.
+To configure MAVIS to use :term:`bwa mem <bwa>` as a default instead, use the :ref:`MAVIS environment variables <config-environment>`.
 Both the :term:`aligner` and :ref:`aligner reference <reference-files-aligner-reference>` settings should be specified